secretstartups/handbook/support/license-and-renewals/workflows/customersdot/troubleshoot_errors_while_making_purchases.html.md

 1. Locating an error for a given namespace
    - `jsonPayload.order_params.gl_namespace_id="xxxxxxxx"`

-In the Log Fields panel, you can also choose specific log files, as well as severity lables such as `Info`, `Error`, etc.  You can also include these in the query builder:
+In the Log Fields panel, you can also choose specific log files, as well as severity labels such as `Info`, `Error`, etc.  You can also include these in the query builder:

 1. `severity=ERROR` will return only errors.
 1. `severity=INFO` will return only non-errors.